lena-suslik/judo_score/README.md

 - It opens in your normal web browser (Chrome or Edge recommended, Firefox works too).
 - This is the operator screen – you are ready to score a match.

-### 4. Show it to the room (optional but that's the point)
+### 4. Show it on a second screen (optional)

 - Connect your second screen / projector / TV.
 - In the control window, click **`Open display window`** (bottom-right).
 - A second window opens – this is the audience display.
 - Drag that window onto the big screen and press **`F`** to make it fullscreen.

-That's it.
-After the download you can use it forever, offline, on a plane, in a gym with no Wi-Fi – it does not matter.
+Once downloaded, it works offline with no further setup.

-> **Yes – you really just need the two files in one folder.** There is no setup,
+> The two files in one folder are all that is required.
+There is no setup step,
-> no server, no build step.
-Double-clicking `control.html` is the whole install.
+> no server and no build step.

 ---